 - How to add on-page translations

-- How to display different images per language
+- How to display different images, videos or galleries per language

 - Adding and configuring your language selectors

 - Squarespace-specific tips

 - How to fix broken excerpts in Shopify

 - How to fix broken excerpts in Squarespace

 - How to fix missing gallery images when using the Arabic or Hebrew (Right to Left) languages